Universal-Connect-Project/universal-connect-widget/README.md

 ## Get started

-- For a quick view check out [this demo site](https://demo.universalconnectproject.org/loader.html?env=https://widget.universalconnectproject.org)
+- For a hosted demo, check out [this demo site](https://demo.universalconnectproject.org/loader.html?env=https://widget.universalconnectproject.org)
+- For detailed info on how to run the three pieces that make up the UCW project, refer to [the UCW-example README.md](https://github.com/Universal-Connect-Project/ucw-example/blob/main/README.md)
-- For examples on how to integrate with and embed an hosted widget, please refer to [EXAMPLE.md](EXAMPLE.md)
+- For info on how to specifically run the code in this repository, please refer to [SETUP.md](SETUP.md)
-- For development and deployment, please refer to [the UCW-app README.md](https://github.com/Universal-Connect-Project/ucw-app/blob/main/README.md)
+- For the API service, please refer to [the UCW-app README.md](https://github.com/Universal-Connect-Project/ucw-app/blob/main/README.md)
 - Usage documentation [openapi](openapi/)